nich227/cs-4348-proj3/README_for_ta.txt

 NOTE 3: I have also included a proj3.jar, for your convenience.
 To run, type:
 		java -jar proj3.jar <algorithm>
 	The jobs.txt must be in the same folder as this jar file.

+NOTE 4: If you're running on Linux, use the official Oracle Java implementation,
+	and not open-source alternatives.